 But Trump has never been all about the little people.
 As long as his cronies in big business can make money polluting, he’s all for it.
 That’s why his budget calls for cutting almost by half the research and development funding at the EPA.
 This research is critical to protecting the health of our citizens.
 If you don’t have a budget to study the health effects of a particular toxic chemical, it is hard to warn the public about it or create exposure limits.
 This is fine with the chemical industry which makes billions in profits while belching toxins into communities across the country.

 Moreover, because it’s Trump, there is some cynical, self-interested, partisan maneuvering included in his proposed EPA budget.
 It’s bad enough that his plan calls for the elimination of another 50 EPA programs, it’s worse that they are apparently not randomly selected.
-For example, waterway protection projects in blue state are defunded while similar projects in swing states remain untouched.
+For example, waterway protection projects in blue states are defunded while similar projects in swing states remain untouched.
 More evidence that Trump is evidently willing to do anything—intimidate a foreign government, harm children’s health—as long as it helps him stay in power.

 Added to the EPA’s already polluter friendly policies–deregulation, stopping scientific studies, hiring industry shills to run the EPA, rolling back environmental protection rules, putting polluter’s profits first, and denying climate change–Trump’s latest proposed EPA budget is just another bucket of sludge added to his already toxic environmental swamp.